langjam/jam0001/nebelhut/README.md

 - `h`/`H`: Lexing switch that sets the integer base to 16.
 - `t`/`T`: Enable or disable testing
 - `b`/`B`: Enable or disable step debugging.
+- `f`/`F`: Enable or disable failing hard.
+If an error is encountered and failing hard is enabled, the execution immediately halts, even in the REPL.
+If failing hard is disabled, the error can be recovered with the `recover` builtin.
+- `n`/`N`: Enable or disable narrating.
+When enabled, statement is about to be executed and a comment is stashed, print the comment out to stderr.

 If a statment is an expression and there is a stashed string comment beginning with "`TEST `" and testing is enabled, the expression following "`TEST `" is evaluated in the current scope and this test expression is tested for equality with the result of the statement of expression.
 If they are not equal, execution halts and a failure is displayed.
 If there is a stashed string comment beginning with "`TESTWITH `" and testing is enabled, the statement is executed for every `TESTWITH` clause in the comment.
 A `TESTWITH` clause is followed by an identifier and two expressions.
 Both expressions are evaluated in the current scope.
 The result of the first expression is bound to the identifier in the current scope before the statement is executed.
 The result of statement is compared with the second expression for equality.
 If they are not equal, execution halts and a failure is displayed.